tiwka19/namelesswiki/docs/screenshots.md

 # Screenshots

-Here are some screenshots for a taste of NamelessAOSP without having to install it yourself.
+Here are some screenshots for a taste of Nameless AOSP without having to install it yourself.

 ## System